crystal-lang/crystal-website/_posts/2024-09-19-talk-power-of-crystal-helvetic-ruby-2024.md

 tags: [talk, ruby, helvetic-ruby, conference]
 ---

-A couple months ago I gave a talk at [Helvetic Ruby 2024](https://helvetic-ruby.ch/2024) about Crystal.
+I gave a talk at [Helvetic Ruby 2024](https://helvetic-ruby.ch/2024) about Crystal.
 It's tailored to the perspective of Rubyists, but prior Ruby experience is not required to follow along.

 The recording is [available on Youtube](https://www.youtube.com/watch?v=XdOh82qLzZQ):